DETAILED ACTION

 (Fig. 1, # 4 – UF light source, i.e. second laser) a second laser configured to emit pulses sufficient to disintegrate the vitreous floaters (Par.
 [0023] – ultrafast (UF) light source (e.g., femtosecond laser.
 The peak power of the focus spot is also sufficient to treat the vitreous humor, e.g. to treat floaters or liquify the vitreous humor; Par.
 [0078] – the laser focal spot may be scanned in a volume that includes the floaters to destroy or remove the floaters); and

 (Fig. 1, # 34 – beamcombiner) one or more combining optics configured to direct a first light from the first laser and a second light from the second laser into the three-dimensional scanner (Par.
 [0028-0029] – Beamcombiner 34 reflects the UF beam 6 and transmits the OCT beam 114; Par.
 [0036] – once combined with the UF beam 6 subsequent to beamcombiner 34, OCT beam 114 follows the same path as UF beam 6 through the rest of the system.
-Both beams pass through the z-scan 40 and x-y scan 50 devices), the one or more combining optics configured to place a second focal point of the second laser within .01 μm of a second focal point of the second laser (It is noted that this limitation is implicitly always met since any laser would be considered aligned with itself.; Par.
+Both beams pass through the z-scan 40 and x-y scan 50 devices), the one or more combining optics configured to automatically place a second focal point of the second laser within .01 μm of a first focal point of the first laser (Par.
+[0031] – The aiming and treatment scan patterns can be automatically generated by the scanner 50 under the control of controller 300; Par.
 [0036] – In this way, OCT beam 114 is indicative of the location of UF beam 6.
-OCT beam 114 passes through the z-scan 40 and x-y scan 50 devices then the objective lens 58, contact lens 66 and on into the eye 68. – the focal points of the OCT beam 114 and UF beam 6 would be practically identical since the OCT beam 114 is indicative of the location of the UF beam 6).
+OCT beam 114 passes through the z-scan 40 and x-y scan 50 devices then the objective lens 58, contact lens 66 and on into the eye 68; The Examiner notes that this is interpreted as the focal points of the OCT beam 114 and UF beam 6 would be practically identical since the OCT beam 114 is indicative of the location of the UF beam 6.
+The Examiner also notes that this is therefore interpreted as reading on the limitation requiring the second focal point of the second laser being within .01 μm of the first focal point of the first laser).

 Therefore, claim 11 is unpatentable over Wang, et al.